 The Department for Education has acknowledged that Progress 8 data from UTCs is not directly comparable with other schools, in new guidance contained within the league tables.
 It states:

 Some schools and colleges, including university technical colleges, studio schools and further education colleges which cover key stage 4, start educating pupils from the beginning of key stage 4, partway through the 5-year period covered by Progress 8.
-This should be taken into account when comparing their results with those for schools which start educating their pupils from the beginning of key stage 3.
+This should be taken into account when comparing their results with those of schools which start educating their pupils from the beginning of key stage 3.

 For more information on that, please click here and then on the question mark symbol above the Progress 8 column.
-Please then scroll down the DfE pop up.
+Please then scroll down the DfE pop-up.